Get started with scraping

 Now, when you run this Axiom, the bot will visit each of the pages as given by the links you scraped.

 You can perform any actions you like on each page by adding new sub-steps to the "Interact with a page's UI" step.
 To do this click on the "Add step to UI interaction" button, and choose the appropriate action.
-For example, you might scrape further data, as described in How to use the web scraper, or automate some UI interactions, as described in How to automate the UI.
+For example, you might scrape further data, as described in Scrape a page (opens new window), or automate some UI interactions, as described in Automate the UI (opens new window).